ChristianGaetcke/snipe-it/README.md

 # Snipe-IT Rest Api Clients

-These clients were created out of lazyness and "cost efficiency" (read: stingyness), as I didn't want to manually inventorize the assets we already had and
+## What is this and why?
-I was not willing to pay for intunes or a similar solution, so this was the most reasonable approach.
+This project serves as inventorization clients for Snipe-IT.
+It was created out of lazyness and "cost efficiency" (read: stingyness), as I didn't want to manually inventorize the assets we already had and I was not willing to pay for intunes or a similar solution, so this was the most reasonable approach.
 The user only needs administrative rights on his/her computer and can run everything.

 ## Getting Started